Skip to content

 ) -> models.Entry | None:

-:param str tag: The tag/relation/table name
+:param str tag: The tag

-:rtype: pgdumplib.dump.Entry or None
+:rtype: pgdumplib.models.Entry or None

 """